 After our brief, out-of-the-way diversion to Iași, we jumped on the train and made our way to Romania’s beautiful capital, Bucharest.
-We’ve heard great things about this city, especially from a booklover’s perspective, so we were eager to visit and find out exactly what Bucharest had to offer!
+We’ve heard great things about this city, especially from a booklover’s perspective, so we were eager to visit and find out exactly what the best bookshops in Bucharest were!

 Anthony Frost English Booksellers

 One of the best English-language bookshops in Bucharest, Anthony Frost is large, spacious, and bright.
 Stocking a significant number of books in a wide range of genres.
 While their classics, sci-fi and fantasy selection might not be as expansive as some of the others on this list, Anthony Frost is the go-to place if you’re after an English non-fiction or contemporary fiction book.
 In addition, you’ll find an impressive range of philosophy, historical and biographical books to choose from.